BapCraft/BapBuycraftLotto/README.md

 to a feature after it is merged, just checkout the feature branch, edit the files as you need, checkout master, then make another merge.
 The warning above still applies.

+#Indentation
+I (Treyzania) use the 1TBS indentation style in Java, so please do the same in this project such that everything matches.
+Same goes for the line skipping format.

+In addition, git can get upset if you don't end a file on a newline, so try to do that wherever possible.